alejandro-gomez/CoastCR/README.md

 ## Package citation

 Using CoastCR for research publication?
 Please **cite it**!
-I'm an early career scientist and every citation matters.
+I am an early career scientist and every citation matters.

 ***Gómez-Pazo, A., Payo, A., Paz-Delgado, M.V., Delgadillo-Calzadilla, M.A.***, (*2022*). *Open Digital Shoreline Analysis System: ODSAS v1.0*.
 Journal of Marine Science and Engineering, 10, 26. doi: https://doi.org/10.3390/jmse10010026